 - Visual Arts

-Leticia Peguero (Exective Director, Performer) was born and raised in New York City by her Puerto Rican family.
+Leticia Peguero (Producer, Performer) was born and raised in New York City by her Puerto Rican family.
 She is an advocate, educator and artistic collaborator.
 Peguero has spent a good portion of the past 12 years learning (and unlearning) the nuances of Salsa/Mambo and dances of the African Diaspora.
 She has performed with New York-based Mambo dance companies Dulce Bembé and Mambo 101 as well as with world renowned musicians such as El Gran Combo, Eddie Palmieri, Ray Barretto and Orquesta Fajardo in Charagueando (2004).
 Peguero's artistic practice is a cross pollination of genres and thus her credits include artists such as Jesus Aponte, Arthur Aviles Typical Theatre, Sita Frederick and most recently with Puerto Rican Bomba extraordinaires, Los Pleneros de La 21 at their student showcase.
 Her work with Areytos is multifaceted and her roles varied as she serves as performer, collaborator and producer.
 She approaches her work from a strengths-based social justice perspective and uses her skills in organizational capacity building and program design to develop Areytos’ ability to create works that inspire and challenge.
-Peguero is currently the Deputy Director at the Robert Wood Johnson Foundation Local Funding Partnerships where she oversees grantmaking and capacity building efforts for community based organizations that are at the intersection of social determinants, social justice and health.